Illation/ETEngine/features.md

  * Observer Pattern for input
  * Factory Pattern for Content Managment
  * Performance measurment

- * GLSL shader preprocessing with includes and vertex / geo / fragment specializations
+### Integration
+ * Continous Integration with AppVeyor
+ * Unit Testing setup with catch.hpp

 ## Work in progress